 Online appointments with Mandy Murrell, our Advanced Nurse Practitioner, please DO NOT include routine nurse procedures such as travel immunisations, dressings, smears etc...
 Please book these on the telephone in the usual way.

-In addition to coming along to late night opening surgeries at this practice, our patients can now book an appointment to see a GP on other weekday evenings (after 6.30pm) or at the weekends (on Saturdays or Sundays) by making an appointment at one of our GP Alliance HUBs.
-These HUB appointments will either take place in Bromley or Beckenham.
+Our patients can now book an appointment to see a GP on other weekday evenings (after 6.30pm) or at the weekends (on Saturdays or Sundays) by making an appointment at one of our GP Alliance HUBs.
+These HUB appointments will either take place in Orpington, Bromley or Beckenham.
 Please talk to the practice receptionists to find out more on how to book a GP Alliance appointment.

 We are unable to give out any medical information regarding our patients over the age of 16 yrs without their written or verbal permission.
 Once permission has been received we will update the patient's medical record to reflect their choice.